winterglobalproductions/web-dev-hw/README.md

 assignment-01/
 responses.txt
 1. The internet is contected together through individual participants, The WWW is Inormation conections throuh Hyperlinks.
+2. The internet Is a distribution of independently operating networks.
+3. A directory is a type of file system.
+4. VCS helps you track changes in a project by saving it.
-2. I learned the Brilliant term 'Sceenagers'
+5. I learned the Brilliant term 'Screenagers'